It’s been said that a brand is a promise of an emotional payoff of a purchase.

-I called my dealer and asked if we could just get my car towed there.
+I called my dealer and asked if we could get my car towed there.
 “That’s no problem,” but I had to call back Audi roadside.
-I did and they said they could do that.
+I did, and they said they could do that.
 I went back inside.
-Finally, the app updated a service technician would arrive at 12:15.
-I called again and said, “I have to get to the National Cemetery by 1:30 and I can’t be here when you get here.”
+Finally, the app updated a service technician would arrive at 12:15 pm.
+I called again and said, “I have to get to the National Cemetery by 1:30 pm, and I can’t be here when you get here.”

 “Just leave the key fob inside the car on the floor, and we’ll get it to the dealer.”

-“No, it’s been picked up and it’s about 30 minutes away.”
+“No, it’s been picked up and is about 30 minutes away.”
 The app showed it still hadn’t been picked up.
-The service manager told me to drop in, they’d give me a loaner, and I could pickup my car the next day.
+The service manager told me to drop in, they’d give me a loaner, and I could pick up my car the next day.

-At 5pm, I called the dealership from home as the app still showed my car hadn’t even been picked up yet.
+At 5 pm, I called the dealership from home as the app showed my car hadn’t even been picked up.
 The service manager was concerned too.
-For some reason the car's wifi wasn't working and they couldn't track the car by their satellites.
-She couldn't get an answer from roadside but said, “Don’t worry, I’ll get back to you before I leave.”
+The car's wifi wasn't working, and they couldn't track the car with their satellites.
+She couldn't get an answer from Roadside but said, “Don’t worry, I’ll get back to you before I leave.”

 I called the church to see if my car was still there.
 A woman said it wasn’t.

 With all the stress of the day, I was starting to panic.
-I know some of you might be asking, What’s the big deal - you have insurance - they’d replace it.
+Some of you might be asking, What’s the big deal - you have insurance - they’d replace it.

-But I started wondering, had I left some of my neighbor’s valuables in the back seat?
+But I wondered if I had left some of my neighbor’s valuables in the back seat.
 Had I taken my own checkbook out?

-Service was closed but I demanded I speak to the general manager.
+Service was closed, but I demanded I speak to the general manager.
 The receptionist said there was no way they could reach him.
-A few minutes later I got a call back from the general manager who took an earful and was as upset as I, but he had no information, and he had contacted with the police.
+A few minutes later I got a call back from the general manager who took an earful and was as upset as I was, but he had no information and had contacted the police.

-At 8pm I received a call from the service manager.
-She had actually left work and driven down to the church to see if my Q7 was still there.
+At 8 pm, I received a call from the service manager.
+She left work and drove down to the church to see if my Q7 was still there.